Doanh-dev/Project3SE4348/devlog.md

 The main program should search the key if is already exist or not before insearching and loading The load file should be the csv file so need to check the file before loading Also need to promt the user about the extensiton of the index file

+### 12/8/2024 8:22 pm
+Fix the commandHandler program to prevent dublicate need to test the programs